 The Global Sustainability Program has played an integral role in assessing the Company's material ESG concerns and developing the Company's sustainability strategy and goals.
 This strategy includes a sustainability strategy framework that categorizes the Company's sustainability efforts into four pillars: People, Planet, Product, and Procurement.
 The Global Sustainability Program has also introduced a variety of new initiatives across the Company, including: establishing a quarterly internal sustainability newsletter; enhancing sustainability content on the Company's website; and engaging employees globally to devise new sustainability action plans for the Company's various brands and workspaces.
-In March 2022, the Company published its inaugural Sustainability Report for the year ended December 31, 2021, which is available on its website at www.topgolfcallawaybrands.com under Sustainability, and is committed to publishing a bi-annual report to continue promoting transparency regarding its future sustainability efforts.
+In March 2022, the Company published its inaugural Sustainability Report for the year ended December 31, 2021, which is available on its website at www.topgolfcallawaybrands.com under Sustainability, and is committed to publishing a bi-annual report to continue promoting transparency regarding its future sustainability efforts, including a report covering data for the years ended December 31, 2022 and 2023 in 2024.
+The Company's sustainability report references and aligns with reporting frameworks, including GRI and the Taskforce on Climate-Related Disclosures ("TCFD").
 In addition, the Company intends to publish an updated ESG data table on its website each year.